 Becoming a parent brings a wide range of emotions, ranging from joy and excitement to stress and apprehension.
-The physical changes you go through can also affect your mood and feelings, and it’s common to experience more ups and downs that usual.
+The physical changes you go through can also affect your mood and feelings, and it’s common to experience more ups and downs than usual.
 But depression is more than just a low mood – it’s a serious condition that affects your physical and mental health.

 In many cases, depression during the perinatal period (pregnancy and the year following birth) isn’t recognised and may get worse.
 This can interfere with your pregnancy or becoming a parent.
 Depression doesn’t just affect you – it can affect those around you, including your relationships and your baby’s development.